Usage-based billing becomes necessary when subscriptions stop matching how customers consume your product.

 That data feeds pricing rules, usage-based metering, and invoicing workflows inside existing billing infrastructure.
 This is how SaaS teams support usage-based billing without manual reconciliation.

-Many teams combine usage with subscriptions, tiers, or volume pricing to run hybrid pricing models.
+Many teams combine usage with subscriptions, pricing tiers, or volume discounts to run hybrid pricing models.
 The subscription sets the baseline.
 Usage scales the bill.

 In practice, some teams apply usage only at the end of a billing cycle.
 Others evaluate usage in real time to control limits, credits, or trials when pricing needs to influence product behavior.

-Usage billing works when usage stays accurate, pricing stays clear, and billing reflects how the product is actually used.
+Usage billing works when usage remains accurate, pricing stays clear, and billing reflects how the product is actually used.

 Teams wire usage into billing in a few repeatable ways.
-These patterns define how systems exchange usage data and how closely billing reflects real product behavior.
+These patterns define how systems exchange usage data and how closely billing reflects actual product behavior.

 Understanding the pattern first helps you choose the right billing software later.